-Financing activities resulted in net cash inflows of approximately \$71,000 and \$nil for the fiscal years ended April 30, 2016 and 2015 respectively.
+Financing activities resulted in net cash inflows of approximately \$1.4 million and \$71,000 for the fiscal years ended April 30, 2017 and 2016 respectively.
+During the fiscal year ended April 30, 2017, the Company completed a non-brokered private placement for net proceeds of \$1.0 million.
+Also during fiscal 2017, the Company issued 2,816,750 common shares from the exercise of stock option for proceeds of \$406,448.
 During the fiscal year ended April 30, 2016, the Company issued 458,750 common shares from the exercise of stock options for gross proceeds of \$70,950.
-During fiscal year ended April 30, 2015, the Company had no financing activities.
 Currently, junior exploration companies are finding it difficult to seek financing.
-The Company is working to sell option or joint venture non core assets.
+The Company is working to sell option or joint venture non-core assets.